-To create a better nexus between the Subdivision Staging Policy and MCPS practices, and to help mitigate the costs incurred by MCPS when an individual school qualifies for a feasibility analysis, the County will implement a hybrid annual school test as demonstrated in Table 19.
+To create a better nexus between the Subdivision Staging Policy and MCPS practices, and to help mitigate the costs incurred by MCPS when an individual school qualifies for a feasibility analysis, the County will implement a hybrid annual school test as follows:

-Table 19: Summary of School Test Thresholds
+Table 15: Summary of School Test Thresholds

-Test Thresholds Action Change from iest Elementary Middle High Action Current Policy Cluster 105% utilization projected in the sixth year of the CIP, across all elementary schools in the cluster 105% utilization projected in the sixth year of the CIP, across all middle schools in the cluster 105% utilization projected in the sixth year of the CIP for the cluster's high school School Facility Payment applies for the appropriate level, across the entire cluster's service area No change Cluster 120% utilization projected in the sixth year of the CIP, across all elementary schools in the cluster 120% utilization projected in the sixth year of the CIP, across all middle schools in the cluster 120% utilization projected in the sixth year of the CIP for the cluster's high school Moratorium applies across the entire cluster's service area if any one level surpasses the threshold No change Individual School Capacity Deficit Test 92-seat capacity deficit projected in the sixth year of the CIP 150-seat capacity deficit projected in the sixth year of the CIP N/A 5 School Facility Payment applies to the applicable school service area, unless a capacity project is planned elsewhere, specifically identified in the CIP to relieve over-enrollment at the school failing this adequacy test New Element Individual School Capacity Deficit Test 120% utilization and 110-seat capacity deficit projected in the sixth year of the CIP 120% utilization and 180-seat capacity deficit projected in the sixth year of the CIP N/A Moratorium applies to the applicable school service area, unless a capacity project is planned elsewhere, specifically identified in the CIP to relieve over-enrollment at the school failing this adequacy test 6 New Element
+Thresholds Change from Test Elementary Middle High Action Current Policy Cluster Utilization Test 105% utilization projected in the sixth year of the CIP, across all elementary schools in the cluster 105% utilization projected in the sixth year of the CIP, across all middle schools in the cluster 105% utilization projected in the sixth year of the CIP for the cluster's high school School Facility Payment applies for the appropriate level, across the entire cluster's service area No change Cluster Utilization Test 120% utilization projected in the sixth year of the CIP, across all elementary schools in the cluster 120% utilization projected in the sixth year of the CIP, across all middle schools in the cluster 120% utilization projected in the sixth year of the CIP for the cluster's high school Moratorium applies across the entire cluster's service area if any one level surpasses the threshold No change Individual School Capacity Deficit Test 92-seat capacity deficit at any individual elementary school 150-seat capacity deficit at any individual middle school N/A 19 School Facility Payment only applies to the applicable school service area, unless a capacity project is planned elsewhere (as either an addition or a new school), specifically identified in the CIP to relieve overenrollment at the school failing this adequacy test New Element Individual School Capacity Deficit Test 120% utilization and 110-seat capacity deficit projected in the sixth year of the CIP 120% utilization and 180-seat capacity deficit projected in the sixth year of the CIP N/A Moratorium only applies to the applicable school service area, unless a capacity project is planned elsewhere (as either an addition or a new school), specifically identified in the CIP to relieve over-enrollment at the school failing this adequacy test 20 New Element

-5 An individual test at the high school level is not necessary as there is only one high school per school cluster.
+19 An individual test at the high school level is not necessary as there is only one high school per school cluster.

-6 When a capacity project at one school is intended to relieve enrollment burdens at another, the Annual School Test will continue to show a capacity deficit at the burdened school until MCPS approves a service area boundary change, shortly before construction of the additional capacity is complete.
+20 When a capacity project at one school is intended to relieve enrollment burdens at another, the Annual School Test will continue to show a capacity deficit at the burdened school until MCPS approves a service area boundary change, shortly before construction of the additional capacity is complete.